jdelrue/info_grid/docs/capacity_reservation/examples/quake3-server.md

 volume = pool.create('quake3')
 ```

+> As to avoid time out errors later in this step
+> try to increase it using `node.timeout`.
+> This has to be done before you create your _node_ client.

 Before we can continue you'll have to make sure that you have
 copied the `pak0.pk3` file from your legally bought software
 and have it ready on your JSX environment.
 On top of that you'll